-Victoria College and The YMCA of the Golden Crescent have teamed up to offer discounted childcare to Victoria College students beginning Fall 2014.
+Victoria College and The YMCA of the Golden Crescent have teamed up to offer discounted childcare to Victoria College students which began in fall 2014.
 For more information, please contact the Y at (361) 575-0511.

 KEY Center-Student Support Services